-However, the participants who were brought into Delaware SCSEP during the period of higher funding in PY10/FY10 will not be terminated from the program due to lower funding levels.
-The funding reductions have been countered with reduced participant training hours; and, by maintaining an "attrition period" while the participant enrollment level is brought in-line with the funds available.
+Delaware SCSEP experienced an increase of the state minimum wage which took effect July 1, 2015.
+However, the participants who were brought into Delaware SCSEP during the period of higher funding in PY2014 were not affected.
+The authorized slots were modified from 190 to 167.
 Total enrollment will continue to be gradually reduced through normal attrition, such as through job placements; participant-initiated exits; individual durational limits; and, "for cause" terminations.